-myFunc(target=doIt())

-have different semantics.
-In the first case, the function dolt is passed as an argument and can be called from within myFunc; in the second case, the result of calling the dolt () function is passed as the argument.
-It is important that readers of the code be aware of the major semantic difference caused by adding the argument list.
+myFunc(target=doIt()) Formatted: Font: 11 pt have different semantics.
+In the first case, the function dolt is passed as an Formatted argument and can be called from within myFunc; in the second case, the result of Formatted calling the doIt ( ) function is passed as the argument.
+It is important that readers Formatted of the code be aware of the major semantic difference caused by adding the Formatted argument list.
+Formatted .54.2 Avoidance mechanisms for language users Formatted